Maria Munir: Political career

 Munir has been an active member of the Liberal Democrats, standing as a council candidate in their home town of Watford in the May 2016 Borough Council election.
 They stood in the Vicarage ward, a Labour stronghold, coming fourth with 279 votes.
 Munir campaigned for Sal Brinton's election as the Party Chair, and co-wrote the Your Liberal Britain strategy for the Liberal Democrats in September 2017 with Elaine Bagshaw, Duncan Brack, Rory Freckleton, Lee Howgate, Scott Smith, and Stephen Tall.

 Awards

-In 2016, Munir was shortlisted for the Christine Jackson award by the advocacy group Liberty (advocacy group) for their work highlighting the inequality which exists in UK law relating to non-binary people.
+In 2016, Munir was shortlisted for the Christine Jackson award by the advocacy group Liberty (advocacy group) for their work highlighting the inequality that exists in UK law relating to non-binary people.
 They were also named as one of 8 Girls' Champions as part of the BBC's 100 Women series.

-In October 2018, Munir was awarded La Médaille du Barreau by L’Ordre des Avocats de Paris, along with other human rights advocates at the Human Rights Defenders World Summit 2018, symbolising their position as an honorary lawyer for their work.
+In October 2018, Munir was awarded La Médaille du Barreau by L'Ordre des Avocats de Paris, along with other human rights advocates at the Human Rights Defenders World Summit 2018, symbolising their position as an honorary lawyer for their work.